microwavekonijn/census-index/README.md

 ## Usage

-Main properties
+Main properties:

 - `collection` name of the collection(same as the filename);
-- `format` all the properties of the model;
+- `format` all the properties of the model*;
-- `conditions` parameters that can be used to search*.
+- `conditions` parameters that can be used to search**.

+*when an object is wrapped in an array it means it is a list of said object.

-*keys ending with a question mark are optional.
+**keys ending with a question mark are optional.
 The question mark is not part of the path.

 ### Others